G20 agrees to grant permanent membership to African Union

 The agreement was reached at the inaugural session of the two-day G20 summit held in New Delhi during the weekend.

-Azali Assoumani, president of the Union of the Comoros and current AU chairperson, then assumed his seat for the session.
+Amidst applause from other G20 representatives, Azali Assoumani, president of the Union of the Comoros and current AU chairperson, then assumed his seat representing the 55-member-state continental body for the session.

+Created in 1999, the G20 is a main forum for international cooperation in the fields of finance and economy.
+It previously comprised 19 countries plus the European Union (EU).

+The AU, whose previous designation was "Invited International Organisation" of the G20, now has the same status as the EU.

 Photos